BriDray/ProfessionalPortfolio/README.md

 ## Project Status
 This project is still being added to/adjusted as my skills widen.
 What you will see thus far:
-*A Header with my name and working NavBar.
+* A Header with my name and working NavBar.
-*An About Me section
+* An About Me section
-*A Portfolio section with places for Project title, A screen shot of my work, A blurb about each project, and a way to view the full project.
+* A Portfolio section with places for Project title, A screen shot of my work, A blurb about each project, and a way to view the full project.
 All of which will be added as my skill improves.
-*A Contact Me form.
+* A Contact Me form.
 This is not currently linked to anything, but will be soon!
-*And lastly, a footer.
+* And lastly, a footer.

+## What I learned
 This project was also to help me practice:
-*Starting a project from scratch.
+* Starting a project from scratch.
-*A major skill practiced was Flexbox.
+* A major skill practiced was Flexbox.
+* How to add, commit, and push often.
+* How to resolve a merge conflict.

 ## Tests
 None at this time.